Mancos Conservation District

 Neva joined the MCD team in 2021 and in her current role with the District, Neva will bring 16 years of experience with riparian protection and resource conservation planning, stream restoration project management, inventory and monitoring database organization, and federal review coordination for transmission lines and mining projects.
 Her previous projects involved extensive review in coordination with the Endangered Species Act Section 10 Multi-Species Conservation Planning and NEPA requirements.

-Tara Harris, Forestry Program Coordinator
+Tara Harris, Forestry Program Manager

 Erica Holm, Office Manager

-Rowan Henke, Forestry Technician
+Rowan Henke, Conservation Forester